-The zoo is home to about 125 animals from 48 species, ranging from jaguars to howler monkeys.
+The zoo has about 125 animals from 48 species, ranging from jaguars to howler monkeys.

-The Belize Zoo also serves as a facility for the rehabilitation of rescued and abandoned animals.
+The Belize Zoo also serves to rehabilitate rescued and abandoned animals.

 1.3.
 Blue Hole

-It used to be a sizable cave with magnificent stalactites and stalagmites but when the sea took over, it collapsed underwater.
+It used to be a sizable cave with magnificent stalactites and stalagmites, but it collapsed underwater when the sea took over.

 The Great Blue Hole lies 450 feet below the surface and is a UNESCO World Heritage Site.